Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Related Work

-Our method uses flexibility to find a single-agent plan in multi-agent environments, so we discuss the Multi-Agent Pathfinding (MAPF) problem, where multiple agents need to reach their goal locations without creating conflicts with each other in their paths \cite{Stern2019}.
-More specifically, our application relates to replanning in MAPF settings, such as rerouting a specific agent, as well as planning for new agents within a previously planned scenario.
-Previous work on MAPF already used an extended problem formulation allowing new agents to appear \cite{Svancara2019}, using several methods: 1) replanning one new agent without influencing other agents, 2) replanning several new agents at once without influencing other agents, 3) replanning all agents, and 4) planning a route for the new agent, ignoring other routes and resolving conflicts while replanning.
-The first two methods do not allow changes to the plans of other agents, similar to MAEDeR's problem formulation.
-The third method is very inefficient as it ignores previous information and has long computation times.
-The last method is more efficient and uses prior knowledge, but may result in suboptimal solutions.
-FlexSIPP strikes a new balance between computational efficiency and optimality by keeping the routes of all other agents, but adjusting their delays to create an opening for the new agent to plan (represented by an extended @SIPP graph).
+FlexSIPP relates to replanning for the Multi-Agent Pathfinding (MAPF) problem, in which agents must reach their goal locations without conflicts \cite{Stern2019}. \citet{Svancara2019} used an extended problem formulation that allows new agents to appear and replans a different number of agents under various guarantees.
+Two proposed methods do not allow changes to other agents' plans, as in MAEDeR's problem formulation, whereas the others impose fewer restrictions.
+FlexSIPP strikes a new balance between computational efficiency and optimality by keeping the paths of all other agents but adjusting their delays to create an opening for the new agent to plan.
+While we focus on recovering from a delay (using precomputation), \citet{Atzmon2018} proposed $k$-robust planning, providing plans that are robust to delays of upto~$k$ timesteps.

-Our SIPP representation allows for continuous time solutions, relating to Continuous MAPF approaches, such as Continuous Conflict-Based Search (CCBS) \cite{Andreychuk2019}.
-Their method is a full multi-agent approach, using an adopted SIPP algorithm as a low-level algorithm for path generation.
-However, their method focuses on planning and does not allow for replanning or flexibility.
+Our SIPP representation enables continuous-time solutions, related to Continuous MAPF approaches, such as Continuous Conflict-Based Search (CCBS) \cite{Andreychuk2019}, although it focuses on planning and does not allow replanning or flexibility.
 In Lifelong MAPF, new goals are continuously added to the current scenario during execution.
-So, the plan must constantly be updated to accommodate the current scenario.
+So, the plan must be continually updated to reflect the current situation.
 While different strategies for replanning are used, such as replanning all agents, or just the affected agents \cite{Zhang2024}, these methods do not reuse the knowledge from solving the scenario in earlier timesteps.
 FlexSIPP could also be applied here to more efficiently use the information at different points in time and find a better overall solution.
+FlexSIPP replans a single agent, which could iteratively build a multi-agent plan by adding one agent at a time, closely related to Prioritised Planning \cite{moragPrioritisedPlanningCompleteness2025}.
+However, deciding on the agents' priorities would also affect their flexibility.